lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 80 million rows per second.
 That's much much faster than fakedata.

 Sure fakedata generates random output and the yes command just says yes the whole time.
-But there's almost two order of magnitudes between the two programs so it's very unlikely the random generation can explain all of this.
+But there are almost two orders of magnitude between the two programs so it's very unlikely the random generation can explain all of this.

-But, then again, facts > assumptions.
+But, again, facts > assumptions.

 I don't trust myself guessing even in such a trivial case like this one.
 So I wrote this program:

 ```go
 package main